n-penn/CMS-Wafer-Testing/README.md

   - Jupyter and python scripts to analyze and compare the frequency of errors in wafer testing
   - Python script to analyze the contact resistance over time of a wafer test
   - Python scripts to map the topography (contact height) and symmetry per chip of wafers
-  - Jupyter script to compare errors and contact resistance for wafers
+  - Jupyter script to compare errors with contact resistance
   - Python script to send updates on the status of the wafer testing
+  - Draft of cross-wafer comparison script

-This code is intended to be used for analysis of RD53B CROC-v2 chips tested on wafers for the CMS HL-LHC upgrade and was written as part of the CMS MREFC EPO 2024 internship at Kansas State University.
+This code is intended to be used for analysis of RD53C CROC-v2 chips tested on wafers for the CMS HL-LHC upgrade and was written as part of the CMS MREFC EPO 2024 internship at Kansas State University.
 More information can be found at https://gitlab.cern.ch/croc_testing/croc_wlt.

 Credit to Weston Schwartz (schwartzw on GitHub) for most of the contact resistance code.
 Special thanks to Andrew Ivanov and Wyatt Jones.

 This code will regularly be updated through August 3, 2024, and may be periodically updated afterward.
 Contact Nat Penn at npenn@bu.edu with questions.

 # How to use Wafer-Tester-Status script
-If using this outside K-State, create a separate wafer testing gmail Create a config.ini file in the Wafer-Tester-Status directory
+If using this outside K-State, create a separate wafer testing gmail account Create a config.ini file in the Wafer-Tester-Status directory
   -   first line: [Gmail]
   -   second line: email="example@gmail.com"